Job sharing Definition:

-One of the worst and most common disadvantages of sharing any job is that you might end up with a bad partner.
+One of the usual common disadvantages of sharing any job is that you might end up with a bad partner.

 The only way to reduce such problems is to make sure that such responsibilities have been divided clearly.
-Meetings need to be held regularly in order to see progress.
+Meetings need to be held regularly to see progress.

 If there is one partner who decides to leave suddenly, the entire arrangement will end up falling apart.

-At the very least, the period of transition is quite rocky as well as disruptive when the job of sharing is actually supposed to help one another.
+At the very least, the period of transition quite rocky as well as disruptive when the job of sharing suppose to help one another.

 3. Troubles in recruitment: